Where can I get dimensions of my land?

 How much do the maps cost?

-The cost of the maps that Sherburne County creates can vary from free to $50 depending on the size.
-Custom maps that require staff time to create are charged at a $25/hour rate plus the cost of the map at the size needed.
-If the map requires data analysis to produce the maps the analysis is charged at $50/hour with a $50 dollar minimum.
+The cost of the maps that Sherburne County creates can vary depending on the size.
+Custom maps that require staff time to create are charged at a $45/hour ($45.00 minimum) rate plus the cost of the map at the size needed.
 The costs for the various sizes are as follows.